 Reserva Divisadero Largo

 Only 8 kilometers away from the capital, this unique natural reserve of 492 hectares was declared a protected area in 1983 as its great diversity of fauna and flora is threatened to disappear due to the unstoppable growth of the city.
 Hiking in Mendoza can become an authentic trip to the past if you visit Divisadero Largo, full of fossils that narrate the last 200 million years of history of the earth and a geological richness “in transition” result of the region being in the limit of two ecosystems: mountain and grassland.
-Bitten by the bug?
+Bitten by the travel bug?

 Written by Irene Valiente